-Ph.D., Measurement & Statistics in Educational Psychology, University of Washington, 2011
+Ph.D., Measurement & Statistics, Educational Psychology, University of Washington, 2011

-M.Ed., Measurement & Statistics in Educational Psychology, University of Washington, 2004
+M.Ed., Measurement & Statistics, Educational Psychology, University of Washington, 2004

-My graduate students focus on applied educational statistics projects, as well as Monte Carlo simulation investigations of statistical methods in R, SAS, and Mplus.
-Reflecting the multidisciplinary history of quantitative research methods, our program's graduate students come from diverse backgrounds, including education, psychology, medicine, sociology, statistics, economics, and engineering.
-Regardless of prior background, our program faculty and students share a common mission to improve policy and equity through the practice of high-quality, innovative quantitative research methodology.
+My M&S graduate students study analytic methods in the context of educational research, typically by employing Monte Carlo simulation investigations using R, Mplus, or SAS.
+Reflecting the multidisciplinary history of quantitative research methods, all of our program's graduate students come from diverse academic backgrounds, including economics, education, engineering, medicine, political science, psychology, sociology, and statistics, to name a few.
+Regardless of prior background, our M&S faculty and students share a common mission to improve education policy and equity through the study and practice of high-quality quantitative methodology.

-Our students are expected to take foundational coursework in education (including learning theory, history of education, and policy studies) as well as a range of coursework in measurement and statistics within and outside of the College of Education.
-Doctoral students are typically funded as TAs or RAs, and those who are accepted into the Ph.D. program are typically students who began in our Master's program in Measurement & Statistics (although there are certainly exceptions).
+All M&S students are expected to take foundational coursework in education (e.g., learning theory, history of education) as well as a range of coursework in measurement and statistics within and outside of the College of Education.
+Doctoral students are typically funded as TAs or RAs, and those who are accepted into the Ph.D. program are typically students who began in our Master's program.
 Students who graduate with a master's from our program are typically employed by local district and state agencies, university research groups, and private companies (e.g., market research, software testing research, etc.).
 Students who graduate with a Ph.D. generally go on to work in academic appointments (teaching and research) or leadership roles within district and state agencies, university research groups, and private testing organizations.

-I am always interested in prospective students who demonstrate a passion for quantitative methods, strong writing and analytic skills, and who share our vision for improving policy and equity through the practice of high-quality, innovative quantitative research methodology.
+I am always interested in prospective students who demonstrate a passion for quantitative methods (as its own discipline), strong writing and analytic skills, and share our passion for educational equity.

-I have taught courses in basic educational statistics, survey research methods, educational research methods, and advanced correlational techniques, and from time to time, will offer seminars on specialized topics.
-Below are links to recent course syllabi (in pdf format).
+I have taught courses in basic educational statistics, survey research methods, educational research methods, experimental design, advanced correlational techniques/regression, multilevel modeling, and structural equation modeling.
+From time to time I offer specialized seminars, such as Psychology of Math.